CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "special_attack" : "BITE",			// Monster's special attack.
 See JSON_FLAGS.md for a list of possible special attacks.
 A monster can have only one special attack
 "description": "One of the vesper bats, a family of winged insect-eating mammals.
 It roosts in caves and other hollows, and uses a form of echolocation to aerially navigate through tricky terrain at rapid speeds.",
-									// In-game description for the monster "flags" : ["SEES", HEARS", etc],	// Monster flags.
+									// In-game description for the monster "flags" : ["SEES", "HEARS", etc],	// Monster flags.
 See JSON_FLAGS.md for a full list "fear_triggers" : ["SOUND", etc],	// What makes the monster afraid.
 See JSON_FLAGS.md for a full list "anger_triggers" : ["PLAYER_CLOSE"],// What makes the monster angry.
 See JSON_FLAGS.md for a full list "placate_triggers" : ["MEAT"],		// What calms the monster.
 See JSON_FLAGS.md for a full list